patmorin/patmorin.github.io/problems/gridobstacle.md

 </div>

 One observation is that, if $v$ is not part of a separating triangle, then the colours of its outgoing edges must be some rotation of $-1,1,2,2,2,\ldots,2$.
-This feels a bit like Schnyder's tree decomposition might help.
+This feels a bit like Schnyder's 3-tree partition  might help.

 [biedl-mehrabi]: https://arxiv.org/abs/1708.01903